u0078867/mern-app/server/app/controllers/README.md

 For all collections, only required fields of data models are used (see Data models).

+**WARNING**: this feature is temporarily disabled to remove coupling between query and data schema.
+It will be restored when a suitable un-coupling technique is found and tested.

 #### Special case: outputs search

 Algorithm (see [source](./output.search.controller.js)):